-- 23.2.10 Provide for the establishment of activities such as commercial recreation, visitor accommodation and rural living that are complementary to the character and viability of the gibbston Character zone, providing they do not impinge on rural productive activities. - 23.2.1.11 The location and direction of lights do not cause glare to other properties, roads, public places or degrade views of the night sky. - 23.2.1.12 avoid adverse cumulative impacts on ecosystem and nature conservation values. - 23.2.1.13 have regard to the risk of fire from vegetation and the potential risk to people and buildings, when assessing subdivision and development.
+- Locate, design, operate and maintain regionally significant infrastructure so as to seek to avoid significant adverse effects on the character of the landscape, while acknowledging that location constraints and/or the nature of the infrastructure may mean that this is not possible in all cases. - In cases where it is demonstrated that regionally significant infrastructure cannot avoid significant adverse effects on the character of the landscape, such adverse effects shall be minimised. - 23.2.10 Provide for the establishment of activities such as commercial recreation, visitor accommodation and rural living that are complementary to the character and viability of the Gibbston Character Zone, providing they do not impinge on rural productive activities. - 23.2.1.11 The location and direction of lights do not cause glare to other properties, roads, public places or degrade views of the night sky. - 23.2.1.12 Avoid adverse cumulative impacts on ecosystem and nature conservation values. - 23.2.1.13 Have regard to the risk of fire from vegetation and the potential risk to people and buildings, when assessing subdivision and development.

-23.2.2 Objective - The life supporting capacity of soils is sustained.
+Objective - The life supporting capacity of soils is sustained.
+23.2.2

-- Policies 23.2.2.1 avoid the adverse effects of subdivision and development on the life-supporting capacity of soil. - $23.2.2.2 \quad \hbox{Enable a range of activities to utilise the range of soil types and microclimates}.$ - 23.2.2.3 Protect the soil resource by controlling activities including earthworks and indigenous vegetation clearance. - 23.2.2.4 Encourage land management practices and activities that benefit soil and vegetation cover.
+- Policies 23.2.2.1 Avoid the adverse effects of subdivision and development on the life-supporting capacity of soil. - Enable a range of activities to utilise the range of soil types and microclimates. - Protect the soil resource by controlling activities including earthworks and indigenous vegetation clearance. - 23.2.2.4 Encourage land management practices and activities that benefit soil and vegetation cover.

-23.2.3 Objective - The life supporting capacity of water is safeguarded through the integrated management of the effects of activities.
+Objective - The life supporting capacity of water is safeguarded 23.2.3 through the integrated management of the effects of activities.

-- Policy 23.2.3.1 In conjunction with the Otago Regional Council, regional plans and strategies: - a. encourage activities that use water efficiently, thereby conserving water quality and quantity; - b. discourage activities that adversely affect the potable quality and life supporting capacity of water and
+23.2.3.1 In conjunction with the Otago Regional Council, regional plans and strategies: Policy

+- a. encourage activities, that use water efficiently, thereby conserving water quality and quantity; - discourage activities that adversely affect the potable quality and life supporting capacity of water and associated ecosystems.